 - Functionalist principles are not interpretive models but causal structures.

-- They guide the design of binary actions that ensure the success of processes and systems.
+- They guide the design of binary actions that ensure the functionality of processes and systems.

 b) Operationalizes Binary Actions

-Binary actions are the operational expression of a functionalist principle.
+Binary actions are the operational materialization of a functionalist principle.
 They consist of:

-- An action that aligns with the active function, opening a context or initiating change.
+- An action that aligns with the active function, that opens possibilities and generates a reaction.

-- An action that aligns with the energy conservation function, securing the result and ensuring structural integrity.
+- An action that aligns with the energy conservation function, complementing the reaction to ensure the generation of an outcome, without producing further reactions.

-Together, they synchronize functionality, turning potential energy into tangible outcomes.
+Together, they synchronize functionality, turning potential energy into outcomes.

 c) Unified Field of Adaptive Systems